Karamchand

-Karamchand is an Indian detective TV series telecast in June 1985.
-It was broadcast on India's national television channel DD1 and was one of India's first detective series.
+Karamchand is an Indian detective-comedy television series that first aired in June 1985 on DD1 and was one of India's first detective series.
 The title character was played by Pankaj Kapur while the role of his assistant Kitty was played by Sushmita Mukherjee.
+The show was produced by Pankaj Parashar and Alyque Padamsee, and written by Sudhir Mishra.
 Music director duo Anand–Milind composed the theme music and title track for the series.

 Plot

-The series revolves around Karamchand, a detective who helps the local police solve murders in his inimitable style.
-He's always seen munching on carrots and often playing chess with Inspector Khan.
-He has a funny assistant, Kitty.
-And whenever she asks a silly question, or almost reveals the secret, Karamchand says, "Shut up, Kitty."
+The series revolves around Karamchand, a private detective who helps the local police solve murders and other crimes in his inimitable style.
+Unlike most other detective series, he does not rely on high-tech gadgets or forensics; instead, his approach consists of quirky deductions, sharp observation, and logic.
+He is always seen munching on carrots and often plays chess with Inspector Khan.
+He has a comedic assistant, Kitty, and whenever she asks a silly question or nearly reveals a secret, Karamchand says, "Shut up, Kitty."
+The exchange — Kitty declaring "Sir, you are a genius" and Karamchand replying "Shut up, Kitty" became one of the most quoted catchphrases in Indian television.